Fort Worth Catastrophic Injury Attorney

 They literally turn a victim’s life upside down.
 In turn, the emotional damage caused by a catastrophic injury can be just as devastating as the physical damage.

 Catastrophic injury is actually a broad term that is used to refer to any injury that causes great damage and destruction.
-Here are a few of the catastrophic injuries we see the most after accidents in Fort Worth, Texas.
+Here are a few of the most common catastrophic injuries after accidents in Fort Worth, Texas.

 Spinal Cord Injury: The spine is responsible for relaying signals from the brain to the rest of the body.
 When the spine is damaged or destroyed in an accident, individuals can suffer from altered speech patterns, inability to control bodily functions, and loss of mobility or paralysis, among other things.